Enrol for the first time

 We are here to help:

-- Check if your question has been answered in our Frequently Asked Questions (FAQs).
+- Check if your question has been answered in our Enrolment - Frequently Asked Questions.

 - Watch a video that talks you through enrolling on StudentConnect.

-- Print and follow the instructions (PDF, 819.1 KB) that explain enrolling on StudentConnect.
+- Print and follow How to enrol instructions (PDF 1.20MB) that explain enrolling on StudentConnect.

 - Ask your Faculty course adviser about which units (or unit sets) to enrol in.

-- If you still haven't found the answer please contact Deakin Central and they will assist you.
+- If you still haven't found the answer please contact Student Central and they will assist you.